Barney Harwood

-Barnaby John "Barney" Harwood (born 7 November 1979) is a British actor and television presenter.
+Barnaby John Harwood (born 7 November 1979) is an English actor and television presenter.
 He is known for his work with CBBC beginning in 2002.

 Career

 Television

 For CBBC, Harwood presented Prank Patrol and was a voice-over commentator for The Smokehouse, while on BBC Two, he co-presented Basil's Swap Shop (a remake of Multi-Coloured Swap Shop), alongside Basil Brush.

 Previous work for CBBC included gameshow Crush in 2004, Sport Relief Gets Sub'd!, a Sport Relief 2006 show and as co-presenter of Smile, which aired each Sunday on BBC Two until 26 August 2007 and saw him win a Children's BAFTA for best presenter.
 He also co-hosted the Doctor Who tie-in programme Totally Doctor Who until it was cancelled after series three in 2007.
 Harwood was also the Control Voice in an episode of the Doctor Who spin off animated series The Infinite Quest.
 As an extra, he appeared in the Doctor Who episode "Love & Monsters", which was first transmitted on 17 June 2006.

 In July 2007, Harwood fronted The Sorcerer's Apprentice, a daily reality series following a group of children learning magic at a Harry Potter-style boarding school.

-Bear Behaving Badly, a 26-part sitcom starring Harwood and Nev the bear from Smile, was broadcast on BBC One between September and October 2007.
+Bear Behaving Badly, a 26-part sitcom starring Harwood and Nev the Bear from Smile, was broadcast on BBC One between September and October 2007.
 In February 2008, Harwood starred as the 'hidden' celebrity in an episode of Hider in the House.

 Harwood's worked on the series Inside Life which is the children's companion series to the BBC Natural History Unit's Life.
 Harwood narrates all ten programmes.

 On 13 December 2010 it was revealed on the BBC's Blue Peter that Harwood would be the new presenter on the show, taking over from Joel Defries.